fonoster/routr/docs/api/credentials.md

-Gets a token for subsequent API calls.
+This method gets a token for subsequent API calls.

 **URL**